marzeq/marzeq/README.md

 ### Hi there 👋

-## I am an advanced Python🐍 developer (3 years of experience), intermediate in Java and JavaScript (and TypeScript)☕.
+## I am an advanced Python🐍 developer (3 years of experience), advanced-intermediate in JavaScript & TypeScript and begginer-intermediate in Java☕.

-### 🎉 My Goals for 2021 are:
+### 🎉 My Goals for the second half of 2021 are:
 - Contributing more to the open source community
-- Improving my Python and TypeScript/JavaScript skills
+- Learn Svelte and Sapper, and create a big project with it (what I'm doing right now)
-- Learn a web framework (React and/or Svelte)
+- Learn the basics of C++
-- Learn a new programming language (probabbly C++)
+- Learn modern HTML+CSS which I'm currently trrrible at

 ---